Ignite-Laboratories/Enigmaneering/readme.md

 I have no desire to keep expanding this file as I discover each puzzle piece - simply because each typically builds upon the last!
 Instead, I will unravel each component and why it was created as I construct them.
-Follow through the enigmatic breadcrumbs in each folder, and I'll do my best to keep each step as brief as possible =)
+Follow through the breadcrumbs in each folder, and I'll do my best to keep each step as brief as possible =)

 ### Minimum System Requirements